-Once a Vendor Item is linked to a product, every time it's uploaded from then on, it will automatically be linked to the same product.
+Once a Vendor Item is linked to a Product, every time it's seen on an invoice from then on, it will automatically be linked to the same Product.

 Where can I review new Vendor Items as they come in to make sure everything is being linked and coded the way I want?

-We recommend you review the Setup Verification Report on a regular basis to see how your new vendor items are being coded, and change any Vendor Item <-> Product associations you want to see differently (here's an article on how to do that).
+We recommend you review the New Vendor Item Review on a regular basis to see how your new vendor items are being coded, and change any Vendor Item <-> Product associations you want to see differently (here's an article on how to do that).

 You can also opt to use the Invoice Approval to review all your invoices for this purpose as well as other areas of invoice processing like reviewing what Payment Accounts your invoices were closed to and other invoice details.